Mark Rowley (police officer): Career

 In 1987, Rowley began his policing career when he joined West Midlands Police as a constable.
 His early career centred on Birmingham, where he undertook a broad range of both uniformed and detective roles.

 He joined the National Criminal Intelligence Service as a Detective Superintendent.
 During his time serving in the NCIS, he led the development of covert operations to combat organised crime.
 In 2000, he joined Surrey Police as a senior officer when he was appointed Chief Superintendent in command of the West Surrey Basic Command Unit.
-Starting in 2002, he led the five-year investigation into the murder of Milly Dowler.
+For five years, he led the investigation into the murder of Milly Dowler until 2011.

 In November 2003, he was promoted to Assistant Chief Constable.
 His responsibilities originally included local policing, crime reduction and criminal justice, but in 2005 his role changed and he became responsible for major and organised crime.
 He was promoted to Deputy Chief Constable in 2007.
 He served as temporary Chief Constable of Surrey Police from March 2008.
 He was appointed Chief Constable of the force in March 2009.
 From 2009 to 2011, he was a member of the Association of Chief Police Officers Cabinet.

 He reached the short list of four candidates to become head of the new National Crime Agency, but lost out to Keith Bristow.
 He joined the Metropolitan Police Service as Assistant Commissioner for Specialist Operations in October 2011.

 In January 2018, Rowley announced he would retire from the police in March.
 He was succeeded by Neil Basu.

 In April 2022, he co-authored a counter-terrorism thriller, The Sleep of Reason, with journalist David Derbyshire.